mongodb-js/devtools-shared/packages/mongodb-runner/README.md

 Helper for spinning up MongoDB servers and clusters for testing.

+## Requirements

+Node.js >= 20.19.5, npm >= 11.6.0.
+Running as `npx mongodb-runner ...`
+is typically the easiest way to install/run this tool.

 ## Example usage

 > Note: Version 5 of mongodb-runner is a full re-write.
 Many things work